rasmusvelling/rasmusvelling.github.io/resources/index.md

 ### Automatic differentiation

 - [You Should Be Using Automatic Differntiation](https://www.youtube.com/watch?v=sq2gPzlrM0g) a great video explaining what uto-diff is and how it fits into the Machine Learning product cycle.
+- [Autgrad](https://github.com/HIPS/autograd/) an implementation of automatic differentiation in Python.

 ## Infrastructure